 - Students who receive an assistantship and/or a tuition waiver must register for a minimum of 12 semester hours in the fall and spring.
 Students who are paid on assistantship over the summer must register for at least nine hours. - Students must be registered for at least three hours during the term in which they complete their degree requirements. - Students pursuing graduate degrees at UGA must maintain continuous enrollment from matriculation until completion of all degree requirements.
 Continuous enrollment is defined as registering for a minimum of three credit hours in at least two semesters per year (Fall, Spring, Summer) until the degree is attained. - Students may apply for a leave of absence for well-documented causes that interfere with the ability to undertake graduate study on a continuous basis.
-An approved leave of absence stands in lieu of registering for the minimum of three credit hours each semester for which the leave of absence is granted. - Students who fail to achieve continuous enrollment, or apply for a leave of absence, will become "inactive", and must reapply for admission. - If it becomes necessary to add a class after the established deadline for registration, the MPA Student Services Coordinator may approve a request for late registration within a reasonable amount of time.
+An approved leave of absence stands in lieu of registering for the minimum of three credit hours each semester for which the leave of absence is granted. - Students who fail to achieve continuous enrollment, or apply for a leave of absence, will become "inactive," and must reapply for admission and pay a re-enrollmet fee if re-accepted into the program. - If it becomes necessary to add a class after the established deadline for registration, the MPA Student Services Coordinator may approve a request for late registration within a reasonable amount of time.